alejandrox1/CS/mpi_stuff/docker-cluster/mpi-base_image/README.md

 adds a default user, `USER`, to the list of suddoers as well as creating a workspace, `WORKDIR=/project` for said user.

+The directory [`mpich_test`](mpich_test) is used while building the container image to test for the installation of the C and Fortran MPI compiler wrappers.

 This image is based off [nlknguyen/alpine-mpich's base image](https://github.com/NLKNguyen/alpine-mpich/blob/master/base/Dockerfile).